 The computer science department in the University of Virginia offers quality programs that emphasizes basic science, technical mastery, research opportunities and a firm grasp of scientific principles as well as strong communication skills and creative problem solving.

-The department offers a Bachelor of Science in Computer Science, a Bachelor of Arts in Computer Science (in collaboration with U.Va.’s College of Arts & Sciences) in Computer Science, and a Bachelor of Science in Computer Engineering (in collaboration with the U.Va.
+The department offers a Bachelor of Science in Computer Science, a Bachelor of Arts in Computer Science (in collaboration with U.Va.’s College of Arts & Sciences), and a Bachelor of Science in Computer Engineering (in collaboration with the U.Va.
 Charles L. Brown Department of Electrical and Computer Engineering).
 The department also offers a Computer Science Minor for Undergraduates.

 Our computer science B.S. degree prepares students for careers that provide both personal and societal rewards.
 As creators of information technologies our graduates are reaching out to people and the world by supporting and enhancing communication, health care, entertainment, scientific inquiry, transportation, business, and almost any other endeavor you can imagine.